KBlixt/Emhanced/README.md

 # Setting up the config

 For the script to work you'll need to provide a path to your movie library to the MOVIE_LIBRARY variable.
 You need to have all of your movie folders in the same folder for this script to work.
-All of your movies must be reachable with something like "/path/to/library/movies/Avatar (2009)".
+All of your *movie folders* must be reachable with something like "/path/to/library/movies/Avatar (2009)".
 In this example you'd provide the path "/path/to/library/movies" to the script.